 Indeed the sky was empty blue, but the peak of Sheridan wore cloud wisps like censoring fig leafs.
 Jay zoomed in his camera for a photo.

 Michael’s eyes wound down the hiking trail which threaded the mountain like a drill.
 “After Blue Virgils select their successor, they retire to the constant cloud-cover.
 They are never heard from again.
-No one has followed them to the peak in my lifetime, but we tell rumors, and the rumors make me shiver.
+No one has followed them to the peak in my lifetime, but we tell rumors of the consequences, and the rumors make me shiver.
 They are almost too bone-chilling to recount.”

 Jay gave Michael the rest of his sand-dollars.